tomjoht/tomjoht.github.io/_posts/2019/4/2019-04-22-first-look-at-doc360-bridging-support-and-tech-pubs-tools.md

 Overall, <a href='https://rebrand.ly/doc360'>Document360</a> looks like a solid new tool for creating help content.
 As a cloud-based solution, the platform is continually evolving with additional features.
 For a tool that is less than a year old, Document360 already has many features that make it extremely competitive in the market.

-Despite my focus on the feature set in this post, the larger narrative around Document 360 is how it merges the gap between support and tech docs.
+Despite my focus on the feature set in this post, the larger story around Document 360 is how it merges the gap between support and tech docs.
 In a [previous post](https://idratherbewriting.com/2019/03/10/introducing-xml-documentation-for-adobe-experience-manager/), I looked at how AEM tries to merge the gap between documentation and marketing.
 Document360's focus is on merging a different gap (between support and tech docs), and arguably one that is a lot more relevant and practical.
 Both support and tech docs have largely the same purpose (helping customers be successful), and their information source should empower both groups to achieve that same end.

 Why are these groups, which have such similar goals, so often using tools that don't overlap, which are completely siloed and independent of each other?
 If support creates a new KB article to address a customer pain point, typically the doc team needs to discover the KB article and decide whether to roll it into the docs.
 Likewise, when the docs team pushes out a new topic into the documentation, support needs to be aware of the information update so they can more efficiently respond to users.